VCCE/VCC/acia/ReadMe.txt

 		      File Read and File Write Modes

 File modes allow reading or writing to/from a windows file.
-After selecting the appriate radio button in the Acia Interface config dialog the file name should be intered in the Name field.
+After selecting the appropriate radio button in the Acia Interface config dialog the file name should be entered in the Name field.
 The file name will be saved in the Vcc ini file.

 Important.
 You must turn off local echo to use File Mode with